Prime-of-Azir/DnD/house_rules/Quick_Class_Summary.md

 ### The church: Worshippers of THE AUTHORITY
 Theme: Dominant faith of the realm

 Powers: Standard Cleric stuff.
-Fight Chaos, praise the Nine.
+Fight Chaos, praise THE AUTHORITY.

 Miracles:
-- Bless: Grant all creatures within 20' the Blessing of the Zenith Deity.
-Lasts 1 Turn/level.
+- Bless: Grant a creature a reroll on a die roll.
 - Smite: Make a normal attack roll.
 On hit, deal normal weapon damage which bypasses immunities and resistances.
 If the target is inherently Chaotic - like Undead, Demons or Elves - you may also drain points from your Healing Pool to deal as much bonus damage to the creature.
-- Augury: Commune with the Zenith Deity.
-They will answer one question per level by imparting a sense of woe/weal.
+- Augury: Commune with an angel of THE AUTHORITY.
+They will answer one question per level by imparting a sense of woe or weal.

 | Observance                                               | Faith points |
 | -------------------------------------------------------- | ------------ |